Bipartite graphs with five eigenvalues and pseudo designs: Pseudo -designs

 A pseudo $(v,\, k,\, \la)$-design is called {\em primary} if $v\la\ne k^2$ and is called {\em nonprimary} when $v\la=k^2$.
 It is shown that \cite{mb} in a nonprimary pseudo design, $v=2k$.
 Thus a pseudo $(v,\, k,\, \la)$-design is nonprimary if and only if $v=4\la$ and $k=2\la$.

-The existence of a nonprimary pseudo $(v,\, k,\, \la)$-design is equivalent to existence of a Hadamard design: \begin{thm} {\rm(Marrero--Butson \cite{mb})} The incidence matrix of a given pseudo $(4\la, 2\la, \la)$-design can always be obtained from the incidence matrix $A$ of a $(4\la-1, 2\la-1, \la-1)$-design by adjoining one column of all $1$'s to $A$ and then possibly complementing some rows of $A$. \end{thm} In the theorem, complementing a row means that $0$'s and $1$'s are interchanged in that row.
-For example, take the Fano plane which is the unique $(7,\,3,\,1)$-design with points $\{1,\ldots,7\}$ and blocks $\{124, 235,346 , 457 , 561 , 671 ,712\}$.
+The existence of a nonprimary pseudo $(v,\, k,\, \la)$-design is equivalent to existence of a Hadamard design: \begin{thm} {\rm(Marrero--Butson \cite{mb})} The incidence matrix of a given pseudo $(4\la, 2\la, \la)$-design can always be obtained from the incidence matrix $A$ of a symmetric $(4\la-1, 2\la-1, \la-1)$-design by adjoining one column of all $1$'s to $A$ and then possibly complementing some rows of $A$. \end{thm} In the theorem, complementing a row means that $0$'s and $1$'s are interchanged in that row.
+For example, take the Fano plane which is the unique symmetric $(7,\,3,\,1)$-design with points $\{1,\ldots,7\}$ and blocks $\{124, 235, 346 , 457 , 156 , 267 ,137\}$.
 Now the theorem asserts that by adding a new point to all the blocks, namely 8, and complementing any set of blocks we get a pseudo $(8,\,4,\,2)$-design.
-E.g. if we do this for the first block we have the pseudo design with blocks $\{3567, 2358, 3468, 4578, 5618, 6718,7128\}$.

-For primary pseudo designs we have the following: \begin{thm} {\rm (Marrero \cite{m74, m77})} The incidence matrix $A$ of a primary pseudo $(v,\, k, \,\la)$-design $\D$ can be obtained from the incidence matrix of a $(\bar v,\,\bar k, \bar\la)$-design whenever $\D$ satisfies one of the following arithmetical conditions on its parameters. \begin{itemize} \item[\rm(i)] If $(k-1)(k-2)=(\la-1)(v-2)$, then $A$ is obtained by adjoining a column of $1$'s to the incidence matrix of a $(v-1,\,k-1,\,\la)$-design. \item[\rm(ii)] If $k(k-1)=\la(v-2)$, then $A$ is obtained by adjoining a column of $0$'s to the incidence matrix of a $(v,\,k,\,\la)$-design. \item[\rm(iii)] If $k(k-1)=\la(v-1)$, then $A$ is obtained from discarding a row from the incidence matrix of a $(v,\,k,\,\la)$-design. \item[\rm(iv)] If $k=2\la$, then $A$ is obtained from the incidence matrix $B$ of a $(v,\,k,\,\la)$-design as follows: a row is discarded from $B$ and then the $k'$ columns of $B$ which had a $1$ in the discarded row are complemented ($0$'s and $1$'s are interchanged in these columns). \end{itemize} \end{thm}
+E.g. if we do this for the first block we have the pseudo design with blocks $\{3567, 2358, 3468, 4578, 1568, 2678,1378\}$.
+For primary pseudo designs we have the following: \begin{thm} {\rm (Marrero \cite{m74, m77})} The incidence matrix $A$ of a primary pseudo $(v,\, k, \,\la)$-design $\D$ can be obtained from the incidence matrix of a symmetric $(\bar v,\,\bar k, \bar\la)$-design whenever $\D$ satisfies one of the following arithmetical conditions on its parameters. \begin{itemize} \item[\rm(i)] If $(k-1)(k-2)=(\la-1)(v-2)$, then $A$ is obtained by adjoining a column of $1$'s to the incidence matrix of a symmetric $(v-1,\,k-1,\,\la-1)$-design. \item[\rm(ii)] If $k(k-1)=\la(v-2)$, then $A$ is obtained by adjoining a column of $0$'s to the incidence matrix of a symmetric $(v,\,k,\,\la)$-design. \item[\rm(iii)] If $k(k-1)=\la(v-1)$, then $A$ is obtained from discarding a row from the incidence matrix of a symmetric $(v,\,k,\,\la)$-design. \item[\rm(iv)] If $k=2\la$, then $A$ is obtained from the incidence matrix $B$ of a symmetric $(v,\,k,\,\la)$-design as follows: a row is discarded from $B$ and then the $k'$ columns of $B$ which had a $1$ in the discarded row are complemented ($0$'s and $1$'s are interchanged in these columns). \end{itemize} \end{thm}